obiba/opal-doc/web-user-guide/my-profile.rst

 Note that the 2FA feature is not available for users that identify from an external ID provider (i.e. through the OpenID Connect protocol).
 It is assumed that any 2FA/multi-factor auth process would be part of the external authentication flow.

-Note also that the 2FA mechanism does not apply when authenticating with a Personal Access Token.

 The process of enabling 2FA is the following:

 * Login with your username and password,